BOARD CHARTER

 The Board shall have unrestricted access to all Company information, documents, records and property, whether as a full Board or in their individual capacity, to enable them to discharge their duties.

 The Board shall ensure that every Board member has access to independent professional advice, both inside and outside the Company, as and when they consider necessary and at the expense of the Company, in order for them to properly perform their duties.
 If a Director considers such advice necessary for the discharge of his/her duties and responsibilities as Director and, for the benefit of the Company, such Director shall first discuss it with the Chairman and, having done so, shall be free to proceed, where appropriate.
-Subject to prior approval of the Chairman, thecost of the advice shall be borne by the Company but the Director shall ensure, so far as is practicable, that the cost is reasonable.
+Subject to prior approval of the Chairman, the cost of the advice shall be borne by the Company but the Director shall ensure, so far as is practicable, that the cost is reasonable.

 10. Directors' Code of Ethics

-The Board is required to observe the Directors’ Code of Ethics as follows: (a) A Director must act honestly, in good faith and in the best interest of the Company as a whole, and adhere to the principles of integrity, objectivity and accountability;
+(a) A Director must act honestly, in good faith and in the best interest of the Company as a whole, and adhere to the principles of integrity, objectivity and accountability;

 (b) A Director has to use due care and diligence in fulfilling the functions of office and exercising the powers attached to that office;